-Eligible entities to serve as fiscal agent include states, unit of local governments, non-profit organizations, and federally recognized Indian tribal governments as determined by the Secretary of the Interior.
+Eligible entities to serve as fiscal agent include states, unit of local governments, non-profit organizations (including tribal non-profit organizations), and federally recognized Indian tribal governments as determined by the Secretary of the Interior.

 Recognizing that community safety is essential to neighborhood revitalization, BCJI resources are targeted specifically at persistently distressed neighborhoods that have significant crime challenges that generate a significant proportion of crime or type of crime within the larger community or jurisdiction impeding broader neighborhood development goals.